danbricks00/lead-code/CHATBOT_ENHANCEMENT.md

-# Kiwi Trade Chatbot Enhancement
+# Heat.nz Chatbot Enhancement

 ## Overview
-The Kiwi Trade chatbot has been enhanced with progress tracking and checklist features to provide a better user experience.
+The Heat.nz chatbot has been enhanced with progress tracking and checklist features to provide a better user experience.
 The chatbot now includes a visual progress bar and step-by-step checklist that updates dynamically as users complete the quote process.

 ## New Features